openssbd/BDML-BD5/README.md

 |:-----|---------------|---------|
 |0     |totalGFPsignal |a.u.     |

-Each numbered group has *object* and *feature* groups.
-Each *object* group has numbered dataset(s) corresponding to the reference number of the biological object predefined in the *objectDef* dataset.
-Each row of a numbered object includes the ID of the object and the spatiotemporal information of the object.
-In the current version of BD5, we prepared five entities, "point, "circle", "sphere", "line" and "face".
-In the case of "point" entity, each row of a numbered object includes time and xyz (or xy or x) coordinates.
-In the case of "circle" or "sphere" entity, each row includes time and xyz (or xy) coordinates.
-In the case of "line" or "face" entity, each row includes time, xyz (or xy) coordinates, and *seqID*.
-The *seqID* represents the ID of sequence of xyz coordinates.
+* Each numbered group consists of two groups, *object* and *feature* groups.
+* Each *object* group has numbered dataset(s) corresponding to the reference number of the biological object predefined in the *objectDef* dataset.
+* Each row of a numbered object includes the ID of the object and the spatiotemporal information of the object.
+* In the current version of BD5, it allows five entities, "point, "circle", "sphere", "line" and "face".
+* "point" entity - each row of a numbered object includes time and xyz (or xy or x) coordinates.
+* "circle" or "sphere" entity - each row includes time and xyz (or xy) coordinates.
+* "line" or "face" entity - each row includes time, xyz (or xy) coordinates, and *seqID*.
+  * The *seqID* represents the ID of sequence of xyz coordinates.
 A set of regions or surfaces connected by xyz coordinates having the same *seqID*  represents the spatial information of the object.

 |ID    |t  |entity  |x    |y    |z    |radius   |
 |:-----|---|--------|-----|-----|-----|---------|